About Tim

 Based on his record of legislative accomplishment, Tim holds the designation as Michigan's most conservative Member of Congress, based on the American Conservative Union's lifetime score.
 Tim was also ranked by the Center for Effective Lawmaking, a non-partisan collaboration between Vanderbilt University and University of Virginia, as the most effective member of Michigan's congressional delegation in the 115th Congress.
 In the following session of Congress, the Center for Effective Lawmaking once again recognized Tim for his policymaking success, naming him the top Republican legislator on technology issues.

-He and his wife, Sue, have been married for 49 years, love being grandparents, and enjoy spending time outdoors and riding on their Harley.
+He and his wife, Sue, have been married for over 50 years, love being grandparents, and enjoy spending time outdoors and riding on their Harley.
 They live in Tipton, Michigan, where they raised their three children: Matthew, Heidi and Caleb.
 Tim is a proud grandfather of seven.